CamyKL/Explore_Us_Bikeshare_Data/README.md

 Programming for Data Science Nanodegree on Udacity
 In this project, I explored US Bikeshare Data using Python for three major cities in the United States—Chicago, New York City, and Washington.
+I used Python 3, NumPy, and pandas installed using Anaconda